siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 3. and run `make build` or `make test` to build and test the project

 without any friction.
 Once a repository set up like that, developers can feel more confident about making changes and spend more time on business logic rather than build logistics.

+## Goal 3: Ensure Solid Customer Service

+## Goal 4: Prove the Performance and Security

+Because we are using C++ for performance, we should be able to p

+## Goal 5: Convince Ourselves this System Works

 This guide is super-opinionated on how to develop C++, but it highly values